FranktheTank123/Udacity-SDC/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* It takes 2+ hours to process the <1 min video.
+This cannot be done in real time, which is somehow useless.
+I would recommend using **Faster-RCNN** for real time object detection (e.g. [YOLO](https://pjreddie.com/darknet/yolo/)).